A. J. Mundella: Manufacturing career

 In 1860, a series of strikes and lock-outs hit Nottingham's hosiery business.
 The inadequate wages of home framework-knitters compared to those of the factory operatives led to demands for higher pay (although Mundella's employees were not involved).
-Mundella staged a conference between workers and the employers.
+Mundella organised a conference between workers and the employers.
 He had to contend with suspicious employers and with powerful trade unionists, and reconcile the penurious framework-knitters with the comparatively well-paid and skilled factory workers.
-He proposed that the workers should have the wages they demanded and also that a Board of Arbitration (The Nottingham Board of Arbitration and Conciliation for the Hosiery Trade) composed of both employers and workers should be established to prevent further strikes by fixing the price for handwork and preventing disputes by constant conference between both sides.
+He proposed that the workers should have the wages they demanded and also that a board of arbitration (the Nottingham Board of Arbitration and Conciliation for the Hosiery Trade) composed of both employers and workers should be established to prevent further strikes by fixing the price for handwork and preventing disputes by constant conference between both sides.
 The essence was that prevention of strife was better than subsequent remedy.

-Mundella's principle of conciliation was not entirely original; other such boards of conciliation or arbitration had been set up, mostly successfully, in a very few other trades but none of them had been established in an industry as antagonistic and complex with technological change as the hosiery trade.
+Mundella's principle of conciliation was not entirely original; other such boards of conciliation or arbitration had been set up, mostly successfully, in a few other trades but none of them had been established in an industry as antagonistic and complex with technological change as the hosiery trade.
 Mundella was the first to prove that the principle worked in an industry of much complexity with the aim of, rather than fighting fires, preventing fires starting in the first place.
-It was hailed as a major success and was adopted not only in other parts of the country, but also in continental Europe and in the United States.
+It was hailed as a success and was adopted not only in other parts of the country, but also in continental Europe and in the United States.

 In 1863 the stress of business became so great that Mundella's health broke down.
 He went to Italy and spent two years recuperating.
 In his absence the firm of Hine & Mundella was converted into a limited liability company, the Nottingham Hosiery Manufacturing Company.
 The firm continued to expand, developing further interests in Saxony, and Boston in the United States.